Steam and Vapor Enthalpy

-Introduction and definition of vapor and steam enthalpy - specific enthalpy of saturated liquid, saturated vapor and superheated vapor
+Vapor and steam enthalpy, specific enthalpy of saturated liquid, saturated vapor and superheated vapor.

 When a liquid evaporates its go through a process where

 - the liquid heats up to the evaporation temperature